EternityX/DEADCELL-CSGO/README.md

 ## Preface
 Full CS:GO project files for [deadcell.cc](https://deadcell.cc/), for the OSHGui project, please see the [OSHGui repository](https://github.com/EternityX/DEADCELL-OSHGUI).

+This is *not* a ready-to-use cheat, it is missing a lot of core features and has a multitude of issues.
+However we are working toward a stable, free, feature-rich cheat for everyone to use!

 If you want a clean base without any features, please see the [deadcell SDK](https://github.com/alpine971/DEADCELL-SDK).

 ## Discord